kellerer/kellerer.github.com/_posts/2012-12-17-hello-world-from-justin.md

 ---
 layout: post
 title: "Hello World: From Justin"
-description: ""
+description: "This is a test"
-category:
+category: test
-tags: []
+tags: [test, post]
 ---
 {% include JB/setup %}